standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## Requirements

 * All of the functionality of your codebase – policy as well as source – MUST be described in language clearly understandable for those that understand the purpose of the code
-* The documentation of your codebase MUST contain the following:
+* The documentation of your codebase MUST contain:
   * a description of how to install and run the source code
-  * a selection of examples, demonstrating the key functionality
+  * examples demonstrating the key functionality
-* The documentation of your codebase SHOULD contain the following:
+* The documentation of your codebase SHOULD contain:
-  * a high level description that is clearly understandable for a wide audience of stakeholders such as the general public and journalists
+  * a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists
   * a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset
   * examples for all functionality
 * There SHOULD be continuous integration tests for the quality of your documentation